terraform-azurerm-modules/terraform-azurerm-management-groups/README.md

 ### Deploying the Definitions

-It is very simple to get the policies deployed:
+It is very simple to get the management groups deployed:

 ```terraform
 module "management_groups" {